-> Q: When a customer purchases a subscription are they able to cancel the subscription and receive a pro-rated refund?
+- Q7: After a customer purchases a subscription, are they able to cancel it and receive a pro-rated refund?

-A: No. Once a subscription is purchased for a period, it is valid through that period and cannot be cancelled.
+No. Once a subscription is purchased for a period, it is valid through that period and cannot be cancelled.
 The customer can opt out of the auto-renew, but the purchased subscription is not cancelled.
-If a user has a valid reason for a pro-rated refund, they should contact Amazon customer service through the Contact Us link at Amazon.com.
+If a user has a valid reason for a pro-rated refund, they should contact Amazon customer service through the Contact Us or Help link after logging in at amazon.com.

 - If the subscription is continuous and has never been canceled at any point, the app will only receive one receipt for that subscription/customer.